endeavouros-team/PKGBUILDS/akm/README.md

 Variable | Description | Supported values
 :--- | :--- | :---
-KERNEL_HEADER_WITH_KERNEL | Tie header package with the kernel package.
-Does the same as option `--connect-header`. | "no" (=default) and "yes"
+KERNEL_HEADER_WITH_KERNEL | Tie header package with the kernel package.<br>Does the same as option `--connect-header`. | "no" (=default) and "yes"
+AKM_KERNELS_HEADERS | Additional kernel and header names. | List of `reponame/pkgname` entries.
+AKM_WINDOW_WIDTH | Width of the `akm` window in pixels. | A positive number, default is 900.

 <br>

 ## Advanced example: add a new (unofficial) package repository

 You can add more (unofficial) package repositories into `/etc/pacman.conf`.<br>
-If the repository contains linux kernel packages, `akm` tries to add them to the list.
+If the repository contains linux kernel packages, `akm` tries to automagically add them to the list.

 The picture below shows `akm` window after adding the following unofficial repo:
 ```